Loading Map…

 India (after ancient times)

-A Premium unit on Indian history, designed specially for middle school students, is planned.
-In the meantime, two Premium units aimed at high school students may be useful as classroom presentations:
+A unit on Indian history, designed specially for middle school students, is planned.
+In the meantime, two units aimed at high school students may be useful as classroom presentations:

 During this period of South Asian history, great cultural changes take place: the decline of Buddhism, the rise of mature Hinduism, and the intrusion of Islam.